tiago-amado/CLAB_SROS_FP5_Hw_Models/README.md

 This is a very simple lab with distinct SROS FP5 examples with basic configs.
 The purpose is to provide a quick start lab to play with MD-CLI or to be used as a reference to deploy other labs with FP5 nodes.
 Please refer to the Nokia user guides (vSIM installation guide) and release notes for more details.
-To build your own lab setup you need to define endpoints.
+To build your own lab setup you need to define the required endpoints.